 A successful dropshipping business heavily depends on the supplier(s).
 The supplier is the one who ships out orders and takes care of customers’ complaints and returns.
 If you are doing your best to provide the best experience for your customers browsing your online shop and your supplier just ships poorly packaged low-quality items, then customers will hold you responsible, because they ordered on your website and trusted your business name and brand.

 You have to choose which dropshipping supplier to work with carefully since they are going to be the physical face (product) of your online business.
 With the market filled with numerous scams and fraudulent suppliers, finding one who actually cares about your business, as well as theirs, is hard.

 In this section, I’m going to talk about the characteristics of a good supplier, and a good product.
-Depending on your strategy to go with such business, you can either choose the product first and then seek out a supplier (bottom-up strategy) or the other way round (top-down strategy).
+Depending on your strategy to go with such a business, you can either choose the product first and then seek out a supplier (bottom-up strategy) or the other way round (top-down strategy).
 Choosing the strategy depends on your business scale.
 Are you going to sell different types of products?
 Go with the bottom-up strategy.
 If you are going to sell specific categories, the top-down is more suitable for you.

 A good product to sell by dropshipping should have certain:

 - Large market

 There should be a lot of demand for that product so you can have a lot of sales.
 There is an alternative too!
 If the product doesn’t have a large market, make sure it is a niche product that isn’t easily found.
 Although most dropshipping businesses go with large market products, niche products are good as well.

 - Good profit margin

 Profit margin is an important factor in selling online.
 Go with products with at least 10% to 15% commission and not less than $3.
 Anything less than that and you will lose money in marketing.